py5coding/py5book/reference/sketch_begin_raw.rst

 When using ``begin_raw()`` and :doc:`sketch_end_raw`, it's possible to write to either a 2D or 3D renderer.
 For instance, ``begin_raw()`` with the ``PDF`` library will write the geometry as flattened triangles and lines, even if recording from the ``P3D`` renderer.

 If you want a background to show up in your files, use ``rect(0, 0, width, height)`` after setting the :doc:`sketch_fill` to the background color.
-Otherwise the background will not be rendered to the file because the background is not shape.
+Otherwise the background will not be rendered to the file because the background is not a shape.

+This method can be used as a context manager to ensure that :doc:`sketch_end_raw` always gets called, as shown in the last example.

 Using ``hint(ENABLE_DEPTH_SORT)`` can improve the appearance of 3D geometry drawn to 2D file formats.